chunweiz/CCUX/doc/deploy.md

 ***
-## Overview
+## Overview ##
+[Eclipse with UI5 toolkit](prerequisites.md/#markdown-header-sap-ui-development-toolkit-for-html5) is being used to deploy CCUX application to the SAPUI5 ABAP repository.

 ***
-## Setting up Eclipse
+## Setting up Eclipse ##

+### File content ##
-`Eclipse Menubar > Window > Preferences > Team > File Content`
+In your Eclipse, go to `Window > Preferences > Team > File Content`

 The content type for the following extensions need to be set to *Binary*.
-If the extension is not in your Eclipse, please add it by pressing `Add Extension...`:
+If the entry is not in your Eclipse, please add it in by pressing `Add Extension...`.

 Extension  | Extension | Extension | Extension | Extension | Extension | Extension     | Extension | Extension
 ---------- | --------- | --------- | --------- | --------- | --------- | ------------- | --------- | ---------